Thirroul railway station: History

-Platforms & services
+Platforms and services

 Thirroul has one side platform and one island platform with two faces.
 It is serviced by NSW TrainLink South Coast line services travelling between Sydney Central, Bondi Junction and Kiama, as well as local services from Waterfall to Port Kembla.
 Some Port Kembla services also terminate at Thirroul.

 Transport links

-Dion's Bus Service operate two routes via Thirroul station:
+Dion's Bus Service operates two bus routes via Thirroul station, under contract to Transport for NSW: